bhu1st/simplo/README.md

 ## Helper Functions

-Simplo supports globally available helper functions for common tasks like redirects, debugging, and form handling.
+Simplo supports globally available helper functions for common tasks like redirects and debugging.

 ### How It Works

-Helpers are loaded via Composer's `"files"` autoloading mechanism.
-Any file listed in the `files` array in `composer.json` will be automatically included on every request.
-The helper files are located in the top-level `helpers/` directory.
+Helpers are **manually included** in the main `public/index.php` front controller.
+This makes them globally available throughout the application.

 ### Adding New Helpers

 1. Create a new function inside an existing helper file (e.g., `helpers/common.php`) or create a new file (e.g., `helpers/string.php`).
-2. Add the path to your new file in the `"files"` array in `composer.json`:
+2.  **Important:** Open `public/index.php` and add a `require_once` statement for your new file in the "HELPER FILE LOADING" section.
-    ```json
-    "autoload": {
-        "psr-4": { ... },
-        "files": [
-            "helpers/common.php",
-            "helpers/form.php",
-            "helpers/string.php"
-        ]
-    }
+    ```php
+    /*
+     * ------------------------------------------------------
+     *  MANUAL HELPER FILE LOADING
+     * ------------------------------------------------------
+     */
+    require_once ROOT_PATH . '/helpers/common.php';
+    require_once ROOT_PATH . '/helpers/form.php';
+    require_once ROOT_PATH . '/helpers/url.php';
+    require_once ROOT_PATH . '/helpers/string.php'; // Add your new helper here
     ```
-3.  **Important:** After changing `composer.json`, you must run `composer dump-autoload` in your terminal to apply the changes.

 ### Available Helpers

 *   `dd(...$args)`: Dumps the given variables and ends the script.
 *   `redirect(string $path)`: Performs a header redirect to the given path.
 *   `old(string $key, $default = '')`: Retrieves an old input value from a POST request to repopulate forms.
-*   `base_url(string $path = '')`: Generates the full, dynamic base URL to the application root, optionally appending a path.
+*   `base_url(string $path = '')`: Generates the full, dynamic base URL to the application root.
 *   `asset(string $path)`: A convenient wrapper around `base_url()` for linking to public assets like CSS, JS, and images.

 ## Theming System

 Simplo's theming system allows you to override default views without modifying core files.

-#### How It Works

-1. When you call `$this->view('home', $data)`, the framework first checks if an active theme is set in `config/theme.php`.
-2. If a theme is active, it looks for the view file at `themes/your-theme-name/views/home.php`.
-3. If the file exists in the theme, it is rendered.
-4. If the file does not exist in the theme, the framework **falls back** and renders the default view at `views/home.php`.

 #### How to Use

-1.  **Create a Theme Directory:**
-    Create a new folder in the top-level `themes/` directory (e.g., `themes/my-awesome-theme/`).
+1.  **Create a Theme Directory:** Create a new folder in the top-level `themes/` directory (e.g., `themes/my-theme/`).
 Inside it, create a `views` folder.

-2.  **Override a View:**
-    Copy any view file you want to change from `views/` into `themes/my-awesome-theme/views/` and modify it.
+2.  **Override a View:** Copy any view file you want to change from `views/` into `themes/my-theme/views/` and modify it.

-3.  **Activate the Theme:**
-    Open `config/theme.php` and set the `active_theme` key to your theme's directory name.
+3.  **Activate the Theme:** Open `config/theme.php` and set the `active_theme` key to your theme's directory name.
-    ```php
-    <?php
-    // config/theme.php
-    return [
-        'active_theme' => 'my-awesome-theme',
-    ];
-    ```
 To disable the theme, set the value to `null`.

 ## License